akankshaparashar45/Unsupervised-Tree-Discovery-in-Off-Road-Environment/README.md

 - **CutLER (Baseline Selection):** Shows relatively better performance in localizing tree structures compared to other methods, and is selected as the base model
 - **Bounding Box Guidance:** Reduces irrelevant background regions and improves focus on the target object
 - **FeatUp (Feature Upsampling):** Enhances spatial continuity and produces denser representations, leading to improved mask coverage
-- **Depth Integration:** Improves foreground-background separation, especially in regions with similar color and texture
+- **Depth Integration:** Improves foreground–background separation; however, it provides limited improvement over FeatUp, with only marginal gains in segmentation performance.

 ### 🔹 Qualitative Results
 - More accurate localization of tree bark in cluttered scenes